Towards Understanding Adversarial Robustness of Optical Flow Networks: Ingredients for Handcrafted Patch Attacks

-We conducted several ablations to identify the main ingredients for a successful attack with the handcrafted patch besides its self-similar pattern.
-We used FlowNetC as the flow network for the ablations because it is the most sensitive \wrt the patch-based attacks.
-We tested the influence of the contrast between the stripes.
-For that we fix the black or white color of the handcrafted patch and change each other color to change the contrast between the stripes.
-Figure~\ref{fig:ablationContrast} shows larger contrast between the stripes causes more severe deterioration of optical flow performance.
-Interestingly, we can see an exponential increase in worst case attacked EPE as we increase the contrast between the stripes.
-The colors of the patch are another ingredient (Figure~\ref{fig:handcraftedColor}) of the handcrafted patch.
-The handcrafted self-similar pattern also works when we use different colors.
-However, note that the effect of the handcrafted patch may be less severe for different color patterns.
-Also observe that regions with zero flow are more sensitive \wrt patch-based attacks.
-Figure~\ref{fig:ablationStripThickness} shows that thin stripes are also an important ingredient.
-Finally, we also tested the effect of the rotational orientation of the patch.
-Figure~\ref{fig:ablationRotation} shows that the rotational orientation of the patch is also an important ingredient for a successful attack.
-Interestingly, we observe that the self-similar pattern causes a stronger degradation of the optical flow performance when oriented in in axial directions.
+We conducted several ablations to identify the main ingredients for a successful handcrafted patch attacks besides its self-similar pattern.
+We chose FlowNetC as the flow network for the ablations because it is the most vulnerable \wrt patch-based attacks.
+To study the influence of the contrast between the stripes, we fixed the black or white color of our handcrafted patch and changed the respective other color, thereby changing the contrast between the stripes.
+Figure~\ref{fig:ablationContrast} shows that higher contrasts between the stripes cause more severe deteriorations of optical flow performance.
+Interestingly, we observe an exponential increase in worst-case attacked EPE with the increase in the contrast between the stripes.
+The handcrafted self-similar pattern also works when we use different color pairs (Figure~\ref{fig:handcraftedColor}).
+However, the effect of the handcrafted patch may be less severe for different color pairs.
+Note that regions with zero flow are more vulnerable \wrt patch-based attacks.
+Furthermore, our handcrafted patch requires high-frequency self-similar patterns to remain effective (Figure~\ref{fig:ablationStripThickness}).
+The larger the strip thickness (\ie, the lower the frequency), the smaller the effect of the handcrafted patch attack.
+Finally, the handcrafted patch attack is more effective when self-similar patterns are oriented in axial directions (Figure~\ref{fig:ablationRotation}).